Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA_standard/WA_Standard_Redacted.md

 --- Page 51 (OCR) ---

 PLAN COMPENSATION SCHEDULE ("PCS")
-ARTICLE|
+ARTICLE |
 DEFINITIONS
 The definitions set forth below shall apply with respect to all of the terms outlined in this PCS.
 Terms not otherwise defined in this PCS and defined elsewhere in the Agreement shall carry the meanings set forth in the Agreement.
-"Capitation" means the amount paid by jg to a provider or management services organization on a per member per month basis for either specific services or the total cost of care for Covered Services.
+"Capitation" means the amount paid by gg to a provider or management services organization on a per member per month basis for either specific services or the total cost of care for Covered Services.
-"Case Rate" means the all-inclusive jgggg Rate for an entire admission or one outpatient encounter for Covered Services.
+"Case Rate" means the all-inclusive gy Rate for an entire admission or one outpatient encounter for Covered Services.
-“Chargemaster" or "Charge Master" means facility's listing of facility charges for products, services and supplies.
+"Chargemaster" or "Charge Master" means facility's listing of facility charges for products, services and supplies.
 "Coded Service Identifier(s)" means a listing of descriptive terms and identifying codes, updated from time to time by CMS or other industry source, for reporting Health Services on the CMS 1500 or CMS 1450/UB-04 claim form or its successor as applicable based on the services provided.
 The codes include but are not limited to, American Medical